scalableminds/webknossos-connect/README.md

 ## Development Status

-The datastore currently has basic neuroglancer support, but still has a lot of issues:
+The datastore currently has basic neuroglancer support.

+working:
+* health endpoint
+* pinging wk to report health
+* adding neuroglancer datasets
+* reporting datasets to wk

+not working:
 * no proper error handling / status codes (in case of error, exceptions are raised)
 * only single channel uint8 data (since wk backend / postgres schema does not support uint64 segmentation)
 * does not handle different chunk_sizes well